AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51379-changes-made-to-page-text-content-via-page-builder-are-not-saved.md

 <u>Actual results</u>:

-Text element is duplicated successfully, but new text is not saved.
+The text element is duplicated successfully, but the new text is not saved.

 ## Apply the patch